-Town once run by polygamist divided
+Town once run by polygamist leader is sharply divided

 Hildale, Utah — As polygamist leader Warren Jeffs awaited his fate in a Texas prison, he sent an order to his followers on the Utah-Arizona border: Build me a new compound.